stanislavlevin/bind9/bind/doc/arm/reference.rst

 ``minimal-responses``
    This option controls the addition of records to the authority and additional sections of responses.
-Such records may be included in responses to be helpful to clients; for example, NS or MX records may have associated address records included in the additional section, obviating the need for a separate address lookup.
+Such records may be included in responses to be helpful to clients; for example, MX records may have associated address records included in the additional section, obviating the need for a separate address lookup.
 However, adding these records to responses is not mandatory and requires additional database lookups, causing extra latency when marshalling responses.

+   Responses to DNSKEY, DS, CDNSKEY, and CDS requests will never have optional additional records added.
+Responses to NS requests will always have additional section processing.

    ``minimal-responses`` takes one of four values:

    -  ``no``: the server is as complete as possible when generating